-Cross-Cultural College is a collaborative education project jointly run by Mount Allison University, Queen’s University, University of Toronto and Kwansei Gakuin University (KGU).
+Cross-Cultural College is a collaborative education project jointly run by Mount Allison University, Queen’s University, Western University, University of Toronto and Kwansei Gakuin University (KGU).
 The program aims to educate students to become world citizens and leaders who can contribute to the growth and sustainability of a globalizing world with cross-cultural understanding and communication skills.
 Along with the benefits of acquiring various skills, the program features two core courses for students to participate in internships, and problem-solving activities related to business.
 An emphasis on student mobility and teamwork provides opportunities to develop international networks, and nurtures active young people to become world citizens and leaders.

 The Cross-Cultural College Certificate Program consists of 3.0 FCE of courses taken from the following thematic areas:

 Group A: Courses on Multicultural Issues and Theory